 It’s not a surprise to most when VAs tend to take on more responsibilities.
 After all, most of the job descriptions for VAs are more general in comparison to other positions.

 So when it comes to delegating tasks to your virtual assistants, what responsibilities come to mind?
 To some, they might say administrative tasks and other back office work.
 But if we’re being specific, data entry works perfectly for qualified VAs.

 What is data entry?

 Data entry is a process of inputting data and information into a system (most often into a spreadsheet or a word processor) for easier access and better organization.
 It involves good hand and eye coordination, attention to detail, and the ability to do repetitive tasks for hours on end.

-Without data entry clerks, most of the company archives will be gathering dust in a file cabinet.
-As mentioned above, data entry involves making sure that those old information sheets won’t be lost for good.
+Without data entry virtual assistants, most of the company archives will be gathering dust in a file cabinet.
+As mentioned above, data entry involves ensuring that those old information sheets aren’t lost for good.

 In the 21st century, having digital backups of everything pays off in the long run.
 With backups, you don’t need to worry about losing track of your data ever again.

 What are virtual assistants?

 Virtual assistants, like traditional ones, support their clients on a day-to-day basis.
-They make sure that there are no hiccups on their daily tasks.
+They make sure that there are no hiccups in their daily tasks.

-VAs are popping up everywhere, ever since the rise of the gig economy.
-Recently, people have been leaving their office jobs for something flexible – a job that allows them to spend more time outside of work.
+VAs have been popping up everywhere ever since the rise of the gig economy.
+Recently, people have been leaving their office jobs for something flexible — a job that allows them to spend more time outside of work.

 While most of us can handle our duties without the help of a virtual assistant, some executives would benefit from one.
 It’s not just about making others do things for you — it’s about reclaiming your time.